mfmanberg/CS506_Project/README.md

 - **Master Dataset**: Located at `1_LIB/master/master.parquet`
 - **Version Control**: Large data files managed via Git LFS for GitHub storage
 - **Query Engine**: DuckDB used for efficient aggregation queries on Parquet files

+  ## Project Structure

+This repository is organized into four main directories:

+- **1_LIB**: Contains all raw and processed data files (NYISO energy load data, MesoNet weather data, and fused master datasets) in both CSV and Parquet formats.
+- **2_FIGURES**: Houses data exploration notebooks and visualizations, including the primary data wrangling pipeline (`1st_pass.ipynb`) and exploratory data analysis.
+- **3_OUTPUT**: Stores all model implementations and results, including Linear Regression, SVR, and XGBoost models with their respective training and evaluation scripts.
+- **4_VAULT**: A storage location for outdated files.

 ### Directory Structure
 ```